MCF 10F (ATCC® CRL-10318)

 The line was produced by long term culture in serum free medium with low Ca++ concentration.

-Receptor Expression
+Expression markers

-epidermal growth factor (EGF), expressed
+Epidermal growth factor (EGF), expressed; insulin, expressed; glucocorticoid, expressed

 Comments